-Diagram showing a torn labrum
+A torn labrum

-What are the signs/symptoms?
+What are the signs / symptoms?

-- A history of dislocations. - Feeling of a "wobbly" shoulder. - Occasional pain due to "soreness" of the rotator cuff tendons, due to overworking to stabilise the joint. - · History of hypermobility (double jointed patients).
+- A history of dislocations. - Feeling of a "wobbly" shoulder. - Occasional pain due to "soreness" of the rotator cuff tendons, due to overworking to stabilise the joint. - History of hypermobility (double jointed patients).